The Law Office of Matthew M. Williams, P.C.

 Despite the level of planning that often goes into coaching parents' behaviors, most professionals can see through the coaching, and a judge will not look favorably upon such behavior.
 The child may never forget the feeling of being caught in the middle between their parents, unable to feel safe while answering honestly.
 Parents and child abuse professionals should approach cases of suspected malicious coaching sensitively.

 The last thing the falsely accused parent wants is to make the child feel even worse, so it is imperative that professionals be involved.
 Professionals will often look at the structure of the child’s statements.
 If those statements involve a very specific format, with the same words being used consistently, coaching is likely.
-If the child clearly sounds as though they are "parroting" an adult, this means the child is repeating what they have been told to say without really understanding the meaning.
+If the child sounds like they are "parroting" an adult, this could mean the child is repeating what they have been told to say without really understanding the meaning.

 Malicious coaching of a child to make false allegations against a parent they love is abuse and should be approached as such.
 Older children are generally less suggestible than younger children, although this is not always the case.
 Older children who desperately want to please the coaching parent may follow their lead even though they are more likely to know it is wrong.